DougReeder/elfland-glider/README.md

 For example: “Collect all the stars”.
 You can label landmarks, tools, and other plot elements, if needed, but avoid expository lumps.

-Levels should be playable on mobile, but better in VR.
+Worlds should be designed for VR, but playable on mobile.
-They should be runnable on a desktop without VR, but the quests need not be completable using only keyboard controls.
+They should be runnable on a desktop without VR, but it's okay if the quests are not be completable using only keyboard controls.

 ## Theme